 Thank you so much for your interest in me being your artist!
-To start the booking process for your tattoo appointment, please start by reading through all of the information below as it will help both me and you book your appointment easily and fast.
+To start the booking process for your tattoo appointment, please start by reading through all of the information below as it will help both me and you book your appointment easily and much quicker.
 My booking requests and emails are answered as often as possible, usually about once or twice a week.
 Before requesting booking with me please read through these sections carefully so we can both be on the same page when discussing your future tattoo ideas.
-After we set a time and date for the appointment, I require a 50$ or $200 nonrefundable deposit, this will go towards your tattoo total cost.
-The deposit is needed within 3 days of the deposit request, and the deposit is your confirmation.
-For pricing details; my hourly, 200$ USD, applies to anything over 2 hours.
+It is also important to review the portfolio and make sure we would be a good match for your piece, if I think your tattoo would be better suited for another artist I am more than happy to refer you to another artist.
+After we set a time and date for the appointment, I will send over an invoice for 100$ nonrefundable retainer, this will go towards your tattoo total cost.
+The retainer is needed within 3 days of the invoice request, and this is your confirmation.
+For pricing details; my hourly, 200$ USD, applies to anything over an hour.
 Anything under that time will be charged by the piece and flat-priced, and my minimum is 100$.
 We can discuss this in our email consultation so you can be prepared for the appointment and there are no surprises.
 Some designs may be flat priced and not depend on the time, I will let you know if this is the case.
 If you are looking to do a larger scale project, I will most likely book you more than one session, so please put this into consideration when planning your tattoo time frame.
-The longest session I will book you for is 4- 6 hours, I understand you may be able to sit longer than this, however i'd like to still be able to use my back and hands by the time I'm 30 (; You do not have a confirmed appointment until we have set a time and a date, and the deposit is received.
-Deposits can be made over the phone or invoiced.
-Please do NOT send over a deposit until I have confirmed with you.
+The longest session I will book you for is 4-5 hours, I understand you may be able to sit longer than this, however this is my preferred session sitting time for myself and client.
+You do not have a confirmed appointment until we have set a time and a date, and the retainer is received.
+Retainers are invoiced over to your email, please check your spam folder just in case it ends up there!

 Preparing for your Appointment

-Consultations are done through email, along with information about what you would like to have done I will ask you for reference pictures as well.
-Please be mindful of my style and subject matter, currently I am looking to only do custom and realistic pieces.
-I do welcome all ideas, however these are the subject matter that will have priority when accepting inquiries.
-If I feel the piece would be best suited for another artist in the area, I can absolutely refer you to someone else.
+Consultations are predominantly done through email, occasionally I will have you come in for a consultation to do some measurements.
+Doing consultations through email saves you doing two trips to the shop, and gives me all of the information I need written down with references.
+Along with information about what you would like to have done I will ask you for reference pictures as well.
 If you require any specific accommodations please let me know so I can properly prepare for your appointment to make you as comfortable as possible during the process.
 Any designs I do will be ready for the appointment itself and no time sooner, I do not do in person consultations for drawings, however I do leave extra time in every appointment for last minute changes to the design and for discussion.
-If our email back and forths reach over 10 emails for original booking, there will be an automatic 50$ charge applied to the appointment for a consultation fee. ***The design will not be shown or sent out ahead of time, NO EXCEPTIONS. **NOT CURRENTLY TAKING ON COLOUR DESIGN PROJECTS**

-Emails are answered as quickly as possible, however depending on the amount of inquiries and schedules, the wait time may be up to 3 weeks.
+Emails are answered as quickly as possible, however I'm only human and depending on the amount of inquiries and schedules, the wait time may be up to 3 weeks.
 I do try to answer everyone as soon as possible.
-If you do "resend" an email or "check in" with an additional email, the entire thread is usually then put into my spam folder and I will not see it or it is moved out further and will not be seen for longer, so please be patient on the wait time or reread your initial email to see if you included everything necessary to begin the booking process.
-I do not accept DMs on Instagram, nor will I text or call you about discussing appointments and inquiries.
-If your deposit is not received 3 days after is it requested, you will not have an appointment.
-It is important to factor in your time frame for getting tattooed, as emailing back and forth to finalize a design may take a few days to a week (depending on both sides).
-I usually book out anywhere from a month to six months.
+Sending out a request form does not guarantee a response.
+Please be patient on the wait time or reread your initial email to see if you included everything necessary to begin the booking process.
+If your retainer is not received 3 days after is it requested, you will not have an appointment.
+It is important to factor in your time frame for getting tattooed, as emailing back and forth to finalize a design may take a few days to a week (depending on both of our response times and books being open or closed).
+I book appointments 3 months at a time.
+If my page says “books are closed”, that means that you cannot request an appointment at that time, and will have to wait for the next time window when I am booking.
+I can put you on a waitlist to be contacted if there is an opening in the schedule or to be contacted first when the books do reopen.
+I recommend following my social media through the links to be notified exactly when the books open.
 Please make sure you are serious about booking and finalizing an appointment before reaching out.
-IF YOU ARE 15 MINUTES LATE TO YOUR APPOINTMENT WITHOUT A CALL OR MESSAGE STATING SO YOU WILL LOSE YOUR DEPOSIT AND POSSIBLY YOUR APPOINTMENT.